strayiker/smart-home-media-assistant-telegram-bot/README.md

 **This script will perform the following tasks:**

-1. Check for a container tools.
-If none is found, it installs `Podman` (fast and light open source container tool).
+1. Check for a container tools, if none is found install `Podman` (fast and light open source container tool).
 2. Install `qBittorrent` if it's not already installed.
 3. Configure qBittorrent `WebUI`.
-4. Configure environment and the bot.
+4. Configure bot and bot API server.
 5. Create scripts to **start**, **stop**, and **update** the bot.
-6. Run the `qBittorrent` and the bot for you.
+6. Run the `qBittorrent`, local bot API server and bot itself.

-It will ask you for the necessary information to configure the software and the bot itself.
+It will ask you for the necessary information to configure all the necessary software.

 ## Update